isomerpages/moe-gongshangpri/_about-us/Principal's Message.md

 <tr>
 <td rowspan="1" colspan="1">
 <h4><strong>Our Gongshang Story</strong></h4>
-<p><strong>It is with great excitement and pride that we welcome the 2025 school year at Gongshang Primary School, marking a significant milestone - our 105th anniversary!
+<p>It is with great excitement and pride that we welcome the 2025 school year at Gongshang Primary School, marking a significant milestone - our 105th anniversary!
 Founded in January 1920 by Mr. Shi Su, the school was initially established as The Chinese Industrial and Commercial Continuation School.
-As the 11th principal of this esteemed school, I am deeply privileged to lead a community with such a rich history of educational excellence.</strong>
+As the 11th principal of this esteemed school, I am deeply privileged to lead a community with such a rich history of educational excellence.
 </p>
 </td>
 </tr>